-So the Indian's leaders of the rice camp would let them go and prove it, test it, and we'd go along and prove it to ourselves.
+So the Indians' leaders of the rice camp would let them go and prove it -- test it -- and we'd go along and prove it to ourselves.
 We'd make one trip.
 We went very carefully out on the lake.
 The original canoes were very tender on the crop.
 We went very carefully on the water.
-Very carefully we'd go to prove to yourself where there's rice, because by proving it yourself you may have enough to eat on.
+Very carefully we'd go to prove to ourselves where there's rice that's ready, because by proving it yourself you may have enough to eat on.
 Very carefully we'd get to where it's matured, and it'll be fit to eat.
 We hunted for the good rice.
 We followed one another.

 We have to have respect for everything we eat.
 When we go out to the field to search for something that has grown for the people we always say, "When you meet this wild rice, go out in the canoe fully dressed in clean clothes.
 It is clean when you meet it, and you should be dressed clean in the best clothes you can wear, to show that you appreciate it."
-You want to be clean with the field.
+You want to be clean with the field of rice.
 You want to be clean with the waters.
-You want to be clean.
 You want to be well dressed, fully dressed clean.
 It shows how thankful you are to dress yourself clean.

 So we put on nice clean clothes when we gather food.
 When you're picking fruit you have to be clean.
 When you're picking wild rice we have to be clean.
 At ricing time my clothes were washed in Blue China soap and rinsed two, three times.
 I was supposed to wear them when I went out to rice, which I did.
 Not all of them did that, but they were supposed to.
 You see, there's respect due on that rice.
 That's the way the Indian feels.
 They put their good clean clothes on to harvest rice.
 Those clean clothes protect.
 Cleanness all the way around looks nice.
 That's nature.
 When you rice and you're clean, you feel better.
 And when you're a clean guy when you go out to the rice field, you get more rice than you would if you were dirty.

 Rice didn't used to stick as much as it does now.
 Why?
 Because now they pick it too green and the beards are all over.
 It isn't supposed to be like that.
 Rice is supposed to mature before you harvest it.
 In the old days we hit rice easier, easier.
-The rice falls even then and doesn't glance so much when it's ripe.
-But when you hit it hard, which you generally have to do when it's not ripe, it'll glance all over; it glances quite a bit.
+The rice falls evenly then, and doesn't glance so much when it's ripe.
+But when you hit it hard -- which you generally have to do when it's not ripe -- it'll glance all over; it glances quite a bit when it's green.

 You have to wear something that the beards won't stick on, but something that'll get air through too.
 If it's sealed, it's too hot; some might want to figure on going plastic, but that's too hot.
 We used to have oilcloth aprons, and the one that was knocking rice would have the apron looped around the neck and tied behind with the string.
 Some used to tie their sleeves so they wouldn't get scratched up and infections.
 And some of them wore gloves.
 What I mean is that some of them wrapped their hands in order to hold the knocker, but not too tight.
 That made them strong.
 They can work better when they're tied, and it helped keep the rice clean.

-Before you take rice you always say "Thanks," "Mi-gwItch," to the Manitou.
+Before you take rice you always say, "Thanks" -- "Miigwech," to the Manidoo.
 You say "thanks" with the first load of wild rice to come in because you're so happy that you got wild rice.
 You hurry up and make a prayer of thanks.
 You expect to make good on the rice field.
-You meditate that nothing shall happen, no accident, no fires, no sickness.
+You meditate that nothing shall happen -- no accident, no fires, no sickness.
 Before you go, you say, "Great Spirit, harvesting time is here.
 You are ready for us to harvest this wild rice.
-You are ready to let us have the wild rice, and we shall have a feast with you.
+You are ready to let us have the wild rice, and we shall have a feast with You.
 We enjoy tasting wild rice.
 Once a year, every year, that comes.
-And when we see that you have given us this great gift, when we see what you have given all, we thank you.
-Out in the air that I breathe we thank you.
-For what we eat, I thank you."
+And when we see that You have given us this great gift, when we see what You have given all, we thank You.
+Out in the air that I breathe we thank You.
+For what we eat, I thank You."

-We would go in there and get enough to eat in camp.
-We used to get lots of rice in a little while.
+We would go in the rice field and get enough to eat in camp.
+We used to get lots of rice in a short while.
 We'd go in there and take the rice and come back in two, three hours.
 Two hours was doing good.
 We were very careful not to work too hard the first day on the rice fields.
 It's not easy; it's hard work.
 It was really hard work them days because we paddled.
-We didn't use poles yet.
+We didn't use forked poles yet.
 Poles shove the bedding of the rice down!
 So we used paddles!

 You have to be careful with wild rice, especially the first crop.
 When we go in to examine the first crop we check it wherever we find that it has surfaced.
-The first rice, the first crop, will usually come from where the water's low.
-The men in the boat will stop in different spots and if the rice is milky they don't stay there.(18) An expert that's been on the lake over and over to rice just looks, just takes one look at the rice and knows if its ready: "The green rice is no good."
-Green rice is o-jaa-wash-ko-ma-no-mIn.
-We break the green rice, and if it's milky, it isn't ready.
+The first rice -- the first crop -- will usually come from where the water's low.
+The men in the boat will stop in different spots, and if the rice is milky they don't stay there.(17) An expert that's been ricing on the lake over and over just looks -- just takes one look at the rice -- and knows if its ready: "The green rice is no good."
+Green rice is o-jaa-wash-ko-ma-no-mIn. xxx see note about "green" xxx We break the green rice, and if it's milky, it isn't ready.
 If it comes out doughish, it isn't too ready, so we just go back.
 If you break the rice kernel and it becomes powder, or if it's brittle, it's ready.
 The kernel has to be dry with powder; there has to be lime in that.
 We figured, "That's lime food."

-The clout of the clubs, the beaters, sound different when you're in the green rice.
+The clout of the clubs -- the knockers, the beaters -- sounds different when you're in green rice.
 The beaters sound nice when you're in the well-matured rice.
-You don't have to hit ripe rice heavy.
-Ripe rice comes better.
+You don't have to hit ripe rice hard.
+Ripe rice comes off better.
 You can hear the sound of it in your boat.
 You can hear the sound of the beater; how nice the sound.
-And you look in the boat you could see that the tails of the rice are up.
-Ripe rice falls head first.
-That's heavy rice.
+And when you look in the boat you could see that the tails in the rice pile are up.
+Ripe rice is heavy and falls head first.
+That's heavy rice, mature rice.

-When you're in the rice field ricing one person poles or paddles while the other rices.
-The poler poles the boat, and the ricer pounds.
-The ricer sits in the middle of the boat with two "knockers," two tapered sticks about two-and-a-half feet long.
-He'll gently bend the rice over the side of the canoe, then knock the rice off with a couple of taps.
+When you're in the rice field ricing, one person poles or paddles while the other rices.
+The poler poles the boat, and the ricer knocks.
+Now-a-days the ricer sits in the middle of the boat with two "knockers" -- two tapered sticks about two-and-a-half feet long.
+He'll gently bend the rice over the side of the canoe and hold it with one of his knockers, then he'll knock the rice off with a couple of taps using the knocker in the other hand.
 If he's good, he'll tap gently.
 That's all it takes to knock the ripe rice off.
 It doesn't pay to beat on the rice.
 Both the poler or paddler and the ricer have to be good.
 The poler has to know where the rice drops.
-If it's dropping right, he'll stay there, he won't bother about going into too green a rice.
-And when they hear the green rice -- the sound of the clubs will tell you that -- they think "We better get outa here.
+If it's dropping right, he'll stay there; he won't bother about going into too green-a rice.
+And when they hear the green rice -- the sound of the clubs and the sound of how it falls in the boat will tell you that its green -- they think, "We better get outa here.
 Let's go where it's ripe."
 When they find a little spot where it's ripe, they'll stay right there.
 As I said before, the rice don't mature in the whole field at once.
 It matures in spots.